Toward Integrated Solutions: A Systematic Interdisciplinary Review of Cybergrooming Research: Cybergrooming Research in Social Sciences

 \ctriangle{pink} \textbf{Document Analysis}~\cite{Anggraeny2023, Fernandes_et_al_2023, craven_current_2007, shannon2008sweden, seymour2021discursive}: Qualitative studies often use document analysis of books, academic literature, theses, and legal documents to complement primary data sources.
 For instance, \citet{Fernandes_et_al_2023} combined legal document analysis with interview data to construct a comprehensive framework for cybergrooming investigations. \citet{Anggraeny2023} analyzed child protection laws alongside offender interviews to assess how legal frameworks shape offender behaviors.
 While document analysis helps contextualize findings, it often depends on secondary sources, which may be outdated or lack direct relevance to current grooming behaviors.

-While these datasets provide valuable insights into cybergrooming, they each have inherent biases and limitations.
-Questionnaire and interview data rely on self-reported responses, which can be influenced by memory recall, social desirability, or underreporting of sensitive information.
-To enhance reliability, some studies employ \textit{triangulation techniques}, such as combining interviews with observations from multiple sources~\cite{khotimah2024child}.
-Longitudinal datasets, while useful for tracking behavioral changes, often suffer from participant attrition, which can reduce data completeness over time.
-The PJ dataset, though widely used, may not capture real-world predator-victim interactions due to its decoy-based structure.
-Document analysis, while effective in examining legal and policy frameworks, often lacks direct empirical validation.
+Although these datasets provide valuable insights into cybergrooming, each has inherent limitations.
+Questionnaire and interview data rely on self-reports, which are subject to recall bias, social desirability, and underreporting.
+To improve reliability, some studies use \textit{triangulation}, combining interviews with multiple data sources~\cite{khotimah2024child}.
+Longitudinal datasets enable tracking behavioral change but often face participant attrition.
+The PJ dataset, while widely used, may not reflect authentic predator–victim dynamics due to its decoy structure.
+Document analysis informs legal and policy contexts but typically lacks direct empirical validation.

 Table~\ref{tab:datasets-social} presents datasets commonly used in social science cybergrooming research, primarily relying on self-reported surveys and mixed-method studies to analyze victim experiences, risk factors, and online grooming prevalence.